 Administration.
 Unless otherwise determined by the Board, the Compensation Committee administers the 2021 Plan.
 The Compensation Committee is composed solely of "non-employee directors" within the meaning of Rule 16b-3 under the Exchange Act, "outside directors" within the meaning of Section 162(m) of the Internal Revenue Code, and "independent directors" within the meaning of the Nasdaq Marketplace Rules.
 The Compensation Committee has the power, in its discretion, to grant awards under the 2021 Plan, to select the individuals to whom awards are granted, to determine the terms of the grants, to interpret the provisions of the 2021 Plan and to otherwise administer the 2021 Plan.
-Except as prohibited by applicable law or any rule promulgated by a national securities exchange to which our company may in the future be subject, the Compensation Committee may delegate all or any of its responsibilities and powers under the 2021 Plan.
-In no event, however, will the Compensation Committee have the power to accelerate the payment or vesting of any award, other than in the event of death, disability, retirement or a change of control of our company.
+Except as prohibited by applicable law or any rule promulgated by a national securities exchange to which our company in the future be subject, the Compensation Committee may delegate all or any of its responsibilities and powers under the 2021 Plan.
+In one or more of its members, including, without limitation, the power to designate participants and determine the amount, timing and term of awards under the 2021 Plan.
+In one event, however, will the Compensation Committee have the power to accelerate the payment or vesting of any award, other than in the event of death, disability, retirement or a change of control of our company.